Simplified Smooth Hybrid Inflation in Supersymmetric SU(5): Smooth hybrid inflation

-Using slow-roll (next-to-leading order) approximations \cite{Stewart:1993bc, Kolb:1994ur}, the predicted values of various parameters for smooth $SU(5)$ hybrid inflation are displayed in Figs.~(\ref{fig2}-\ref{fig4}).
+In our numerical calculations we take ($\left|\kappa_S\right|$, $\left|\kappa_{SS}\right|$) $\leq$ 1 and $\left|S_0\right|$ $\leq$ $m_P$.
+Employing (next-to-leading order) slow-roll approximations \cite{Stewart:1993bc, Kolb:1994ur}, the predicted values of various parameters are displayed in Figs.~(\ref{fig2}-\ref{fig4}).
 The results obtained here are quite similar to those obtained in the simplified smooth model of hybrid inflation \cite{Rehman:2012gd}, where instead of adjoint superfield a conjugate pair of chiral superfields ($\Phi, \bar{\Phi}$) is employed.
-It can be seen from the Figs.~(\ref{fig2}-\ref{fig4}) that by employing non-minimal K\"ahler potential, there is a significant increase in the tensor to scalar ratio $r$.
-Moreover, both $\kappa_S$ and $\gamma_S$ play crucial role to bring the scalar spectral index $n_s$ to the central value of Planck data bounds i.e. $n_s \simeq 0.9603$, with a large value of tensor to scalar ratio $r$ i.e. $r \simeq 0.01$.
-For $-0.01 \lesssim \kappa_S \lesssim 0.05$ and $-1 \lesssim \kappa_{SS} \lesssim 0.4$, we obtain scalar spectral index $n_s$ within Planck $2$-$\sigma$ bounds.
+For the predictions of standard, shifted and smooth hybrid inflation with a conjugate pair of chiral Higgs superfields and non-minimal K\"ahler potential see refs.~\cite{BasteroGil:2006cm}-\cite{Civiletti:2011qg}.
+It can be seen from the Figs.~(\ref{fig2}-\ref{fig4}) that by employing non-minimal K\"ahler potential, there is a significant increase in the tensor-to-scalar ratio $r$.
+Moreover, both $\kappa_S$ and $\gamma_S$ play the crucial role to bring the scalar spectral index $n_s$ to the central value of Planck data bounds i.e. $n_s \simeq 0.968$, with a large value of tensor-to-scalar ratio $r$ i.e. $r \simeq 0.01$.
+For $-0.05 \lesssim \kappa_S \lesssim 0.01$ and $-1 \lesssim \kappa_{SS} \lesssim 1$, we obtain scalar spectral index $n_s$ within Planck $2$-$\sigma$ bounds.